ldu3/ChromPolymerDB_tutorial/README.md

    - Scale bar to change the heatmap color scale
    - Swith button to swich between FoldRec interactions and All HiC data
    - Tracks button to select epigenitic tracks from ENCODE or uplode local files
-   - Downlode the figures
+   - Download the figures
 - The middle panel showed the FoldRec interactions.
 Users can click the heatmap to highlight selected interations
-- The lower panel is the igv epigenitic tracks.
-Users can select epigenitc tracks they are interested in to annotate the biological meaning of the interactions
+- The lower panel is the embeded igv epigenitic tracks.
+Users can select epigenitc tracks they are interested in to annotate the interactions

 <!-- GETTING STARTED -->
 ## Step 3.
 Generating the 3D single-cell chromatin structures